blogdaren/PHPCreeper/README.md

 use PHPCreeper\Downloader;
 use PHPCreeper\Parser;

+//switch runtime language: support both `zh` and `en`, default is `zh`【version >= 1.3.7】 PHPCreeper::setLang('en');

 //uncomment the line below to enable the single worker mode so that we can run without redis,
-//but you should note that you are only allowed to run all the downloader worker in this case.
+//however you should note that you are limited to run all the downloader worker in this case.
 //PHPCreeper::$isRunAsMultiWorker = false;  【NOT recommend to use】
 //PHPCreeper::enableMultiWorkerMode(false); 【recommend to use with version >= 1.3.2】